decentralized-identity/bbs-signature/draft-bbs-signatures.md

 Inputs:

 - msg_octets (REQUIRED), octet string.
 The message to be hashed.
-- n (REQUIRED), non-negative integer.
+- n (REQUIRED), an integer greater or equal to 1.
 The number of scalars to output.

 Parameters:

 - r (REQUIRED), non-negative integer.
 The prime order of the G1 and G2 groups, defined by the ciphersuite.
 - expand_length (REQUIRED), non-negative integer.
 The number of bytes to read from the xof function, defined by the ciphersuite.
 - dst (REQUIRED), octet string.
 Domain separation tag.

 Outputs: